Updated: Officer-involved death under investigation in Caledonia; suspect reportedly shot himself during struggle

 CALEDONIA — The state Department of Justice Division of Criminal Investigation is investigating an officer-involved death Monday morning on the 4300 block of Erie Street in the Village of Caledonia.

-According to a DCI press release, a Caledonia police officer was attempting to take a suspect into custody shortly before 9 a.m.
-Monday when the officer and suspect got into a physical altercation.
-During the struggle, the suspect allegedly removed a firearm from his own waistband and turned the firearm on himself, the release stated.
+According to a DCI press release, a Caledonia police officer was attempting to take a suspect into custody Monday when the officer and suspect got into a physical altercation.
+During the struggle, the suspect reportedly removed a firearm from his own waistband and turned the firearm on himself, the release stated.
 The subject died from those injuries at the scene.

 The Caledonia Fire Department was dispatched to the scene at 9:30 a.m.
 Monday.